 How Data Breaches Happen, and How You Can Protect Your Business

 “It is important to create several points of unique user identification, authentication, and automatic logoff timers.
-Data must be encrypted during transferring and later decrypted once received,” she said.
-“Data ‘at rest’ on servers can still be stolen, and should be encrypted as well, although this can prove to be costly.
-Data at rest refers to inactive data which is stored on the cloud, on mobile devices, thumb drives, and other inactive mediums.
+Cloud data must be encrypted during transferring and later decrypted once received,” she said.
+“Data ‘at rest’ on servers can still be stolen and should be encrypted as well, although this can prove to be costly.
+Data at rest refers to inactive data that is stored on the cloud, on mobile devices, thumb drives, and other inactive mediums.
 This provides control over the data as well as deters data breaches.”

 So, protecting your business is simple.
 Make sure you use services that have several points of unique user identification and automatic logoff capabilities, just in case you forget.
 Make sure everything is encrypted, so even if it’s stolen, it will be useless.